 I went to a Chuifumaru in the American Village in Chatan, Okinawa.
 There are all kinds of ramen, fried rice and fried dumplings, all of which taste good.
 I like their soft-boiled eggs and fried dumplings.
 The noodle soup is very strong and a bit salty.

-Zhuifengwan Ramen is well-known in Japan and is a Hokkaido-style ramen.
-The store is not big, but the ramen is very delicate, the soup is very thick, the taste is good, and the price is acceptable.
-If it is summer, Zhuifengwan also provides cold noodles.
-You can also try various homemade drinks.
+The ramen noodles of the chase wind ball have a certain reputation in Japan, which belongs to the ramen flavor of Hokkaido.
+The store is not big, but the small Japanese ramen noodles are very delicate, the soup is particularly strong, the taste is good, and the price is acceptable.
+If it is summer, the chase wind ball also provides cold noodles.
+You can also try homemade drinks.

 In the American Village, the tour guide recommended it, and many people went there to eat.
 The food was very good.
 The price was moderate, and there were many European and American style shops inside, which was very suitable for a leisurely stroll after eating.
 You can also climb up and overlook the entire American Village.